 \begin{enumerate} \item[(1)] Drinfeld proved that, just as the loop algebra $\g[z,z^{-1}]$ degenerates to the current algebra $\g[s]$ by setting $z=\exp (\epsilon s)$ and letting $\epsilon\to 0$, the quantum loop algebra degenerates to the Yangian.
 Specifically, $\Yhg$ is the graded algebra associated to the filtration of $\qloop$ by powers of the ideal of $z=1$ (see \cite{drinfeld-quantum-groups}, and \cite {guay-degeneration} for a complete proof). \item[(2)] The highest weight classification of simple modules due to Drinfeld and Chari--Pressley \cite{drinfeld-yangian-qaffine, chari-pressley-qaffine} yields a surjection from the parameters of \fd irreducible representations of $\Yhg$ to those of $\qloop$.
 This (set--theoretic) map $\EExp$ is given by exponentiating the roots of Drinfeld polynomials. \item[(3)] Stronger results can be obtained when $\g$ is of type {\sf ADE}, by using Nakajima quiver varieties, and the geometric action of $\qloop$ on their equivariant $K$--theory \cite{nakajima-qaffine}.
 The analogous action of the Yangian $\Yhg$ in cohomology due to Varagnolo \cite{varagnolo-yangian} allows to relate irreducible representations of $\qloop$ and $\Yhg$ via the Chern character, and shows in particular that the map $\EExp$ preserves dimensions. \end{enumerate}

-While (1) does not a priori suggest a link between the representations of $\qloop$ and $\Yhg$ (there is after all no relation between the representations of a filtered algebra and of its associated graded in general), (2) and (3) clearly do, as does the fact that, in type $ \sfA$, evaluation representations of $\Yhg$ can be explicitly deformed to representations of $\qloop$.
-The existence of such a link is also implicit in the conjecture of Frenkel--Reshetikhin according to which the monodromy of the difference $q$KZ equations defined by the $R$--matrix of $\Yhg$ is described by the $R$--matrix of $\qloop$ \cite{frenkel-reshetikhin}.
+While (1) does not a priori suggest the existence of a link between the representations of $\qloop$ and $\Yhg$ (there is after all no relation between the representations of a filtered algebra and of its associated graded in general), (2) and (3) clearly do, as does the fact that, in type $\sfA$, evaluation representations of $\Yhg$ can be explicitly deformed to representations of $\qloop$.
+Such a link is also implicit in the conjecture of Frenkel--Reshetikhin according to which the monodromy of the difference analogue of the Knizhnik--Zamolodchikov ($q$KZ for short) equations defined by the $R$--matrix of $\Yhg$ is described by the $R$--matrix of $\qloop$ \cite{frenkel-reshetikhin}.

 The belief that \fd representations of $\Yhg$ and $\qloop$ should be related is further corroborated by the fact that, in the analogous case of the degenerate and affine Hecke algebras $\Hecked,\Heckea$ of a Weyl group, a complete understanding of the relation between \fd representations of $\Hecked$ and $\Heckea$ was obtained by Lusztig \cite{lusztig-graded-affine}, and can be recovered by realising $\Hecked,\Heckea$ as the equivariant cohomology and $K$--theory of the corresponding Steinberg variety \cite{ginzburg-geometric-methods}.